-Virtual bookkeeper jobs that are currently available to apply for include Outsourced Controller and Quickbooks Online Pro-Adviser Bookkeeper.
+Virtual bookkeeper jobs that open from time to time include Outsourced Controller and QuickBooks Online Pro-Adviser Bookkeeper.

 FINSYNC is an all-in-one payments platform combining software and services that helps businesses get their finances in order, centralize control of cash flow, and get in touch with the right financial professional at the right time.

 FINSYNC currently has openings for virtual bookkeeper jobs for independent contractors to help businesses with such tasks as historical cleanup, invoicing, bill payments, maintaining a chart of accounts, and other simple bookkeeping jobs.

 They need someone with more than 2 years of accounting or bookkeeping experience and proficiency in accounting software, such as FINSYNC’s solutions, QuickBooks, Xero, etc.

 10. Supporting Strategies

 Supporting Strategies has been providing outsourced back-office support services, including bookkeeping, to various businesses worldwide.

 They’re currently offering virtual remote part-time bookkeeper positions to independent contractors who have at least 5 years of bookkeeping or accounting experience

 You can earn between $29 to $31 per hour, depending on your education, certifications, licenses, and experience.